 While we still took soft falls on this line with an attentive belayer and a dynamic belay movement, the ability for this rope to exert a higher force is a bit concerning, particularly if you climb on traditional gear and want to avoid blowing pieces.
 Most of the ropes that we tested have an impact force rating of 8.4-8.8 kN, while some, like the Beal Booster III, are as low as 7.3 kN and 38% dynamic elongation.
 We can assume from the elongation figures that if you took the same smaller factor fall on the Booster as on the Pinnacle, you would experience less force with the Booster (as would your gear).
 That is why we recommend the Pinnacle for sport climbing as opposed to all-around use.
 Also, because of the potential for more force to be applied, only people proficient with dynamic belaying should use this rope.

 The upside to the lower elongation for this line is that it gives a tight top rope feel, so if you have someone who regularly seconds your harder lines but hates feeling like they "fall" a couple of feet every time they weight a top rope, they'll probably like this line better.

 This rope has a higher weight per gram than the other 9.5 mm ropes in this review.
-As such we gave it a 7/10 score for weight.

 The Maxim Pinnacle is a great niche rope for those who like to sport climb.
 It's not too heavy, and has great clipping and belaying action.
 This isn't the best all-around rope, and it certainly isn't suited for beginners, but if you've been sport climbing for a while and are looking for a high-performance line for your redpoint attempts, this is an excellent option.